jvde-github/AIS-catcher/README.md

 [Standard (non-coherent)]:               932.47 ms
 [Base (non-coherent)]:                   859.065 ms
 ```
-In this example the default model performs quite well in contrast to the standard non-coherent engine with 38 messages identified versus 4 for the standard engine.
+In this example the Default Model performs quite well in contrast to the Standard non-coherent engine with 38 messages identified versus 4 for the standard engine.
-This is typical when there are few messages with poor quality.
+This is typical when there are messages of poor quality.
 However, it increases the decoding time a bit and has a slightly higher memory usage so needs more powerful hardware.
 Please note that the improvements seen for this particular file are an exception.

 ### Input from FM discriminator